 I accept the Chair's ruling, obviously, but I am not.
-I have asked the Minister to be explicit on this.
-If these things are kept secret, the Government will not know who is being knocked off the list and who is being ignored consistently and that is the reason I slightly digress.
+I have asked the Minister to be explicit.
+If these things are kept secret, the Government will not know who is being knocked off the list and who is being ignored consistently.
+That is the reason I slightly digress.
 It is most important to existing judicial appointees seeking promotion.
-It is most important that the Government is not kept in the dark.
-At this point, rather than prolong my contribution, which will not be the last on this group of amendments, I ask the Minister to make something clear to me.
-With the presence of the Attorney General on the judicial appointments commission, provided for in the Dáil by amendment against the wishes of the Government - though I am not sure, will it be permissible for the Attorney General to inform the Cabinet, when it is considering an appointment, who the other eligible applicants were?
+It is most important that the Government not be kept in the dark.
+At this point, rather than prolong my contribution which will not be the last on this group of amendments, I ask the Minister to make something clear to me.
+With the presence of the Attorney General on the judicial appointments commission, provided for in the Dáil by amendment against the wishes of the Government, although I am not sure, will it be permissible for the Attorney General to inform the Cabinet when it is considering an appointment who the other eligible applicants were?
 We need a simple answer to that question.

-I apologise in advance if I am a little more rambly than usual because I had a nasty fall yesterday and I just had the flu injection so who knows what I might say?
+I apologise in advance if I am a little more rambly than usual.
+I had a nasty fall yesterday and have just had the flu injection.
+Who knows what I might say?

 I will keep the Senator on the straight and narrow.

-I am sure the Cathaoirleach will and so will the Minister.
+I am sure the Cathaoirleach will, as will the Minister.